AtzoriMarco/InSituPackage/README.md

-# Local build for in-situ post-processing in Catalyst and Nek5000
+# Build for in-situ post-processing in Catalyst and Nek5000 with Mesa
-These instructures were used to compile Catalyst in Nek5000, for Ubuntu 18.04 (09/12/2019).
+These instructures were used to compile Catalyst in Nek5000, for Ubuntu 18.04 (09/12/2019), with the aim of reproducing a similar build for the HPC system *Beskow* at PDC, Stockholm (Cray XC40).

 ## Prerequisite